jagrvargen/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 Script 4.
 Last Lines - Displays the last ten lines of the /etc/passwd file.

 Script 5.
 First Lines - Displays the first ten lines of the /etc/passwd file.

+Script 6.
+Third Line - Displays the third line of the file iacta.